Virtual-Domain-driven-design/domain-driven-design-heuristics/_design-heuristics/align-with-investment-strategy.md

 ---
-title: "Align with evolutionary stage (the Simon Wardley heuristic)"
+title: "Align with investment strategy"
 excerpt: ""
-tags: design-heuristics
+tags: design-heuristics align-with-business-value
 authors: Nick Tune
-type: subheuristic
 ---

 # Short description

-TBD
+Align boundries with the part of the system you want to invest the most time and improvements in the future.

 # Examples

 # Context